gofynd/fdk-client-javascript/documentation/application/CONFIGURATION.md

-Use this API to unset the Ordering Store cookie upon changing the sales channel, by its domain URL, in the Universal Fynd Store app.
+Unset the Ordering Store cookie upon changing the sales channel, by its domain URL, in the Universal Fynd Store app.

 *Returned Response:*